What will a price cap mean for your energy bills?

 Back in autumn, amid the coughs, comedians and chaos of the Conservative Party conference, Theresa May confirmed that the government is to publish a draft bill to cap prices on standard energy tariffs and end “rip-off energy prices”.

-The prime minister had proposed, and subsequently shelved, plans for a price cap as part of her party’s general election manifesto earlier this year, but yet another change of plan has put energy price caps back in the news again.
+The prime minister had proposed, and subsequently shelved, plans for a price cap as part of last year’s general election manifesto, but yet another change of plan has put energy price caps back in the news again.
 The final details of the cap have still not been agreed, so what's the latest?